-Dufferin County Paramedic Service responded to approximately 9,506 calls in 2020, with an average response time of 6:36.
+Dufferin County Paramedic Service responded to 10,926 calls in 2021, with an average response time of 06:52.
 Dufferin County EMS is committed to improving and optimizing response times twenty-four hours a day, seven days a week.

 The Dufferin County Paramedic Service provides defibrillation, symptom relief, and I.V. therapy on all vehicles.
 DCPS also has Advanced Care Paramedics on selected vehicles.
 Currently, 40% of our full-time Paramedics are certified at the Advanced Care level.